 To contact the Old Aldenhamian Lodge, please contact:

-Picture taken at the March 2016 meeting during which John Westmore (SHE1970-1974) was installed as the new Master of the Old Aldenhamian Lodge (OAL).
-John took over that role from Mark Hancock (Aldenham School, Head of Art 1994 to 2002).
+Picture taken at the March 2020 meeting on the occasion of Jay Thakrar ( Riding's 2000-2005) who was proclaimed as Master of the Old Aldenhamian Lodge 4884.
 The Lodge meets four times each year, in central London.

-After the March 2016 meeting, members dined in the wonderful atmosphere of the RAF Club, Piccadilly.
-A very jolly occasion accompanied by our guests from sister Public School Lodges,
+After the meeting, members and guests dined in the wonderful atmosphere of the RAF Club, Piccadilly.
+A very jolly occasion supported by the Public Schools Lodge Council community.

 The practice of freemasonry goes back many centuries.
 Its function and purpose was, and is, to raise funds and undertake charitable work in the community.
 It does so in a self-effacing way without the glare of publicity and in this quiet way "modern" freemasonry has evolved from the early cathedral guilds most notably since the 18th century.
 In a society that is hungry for public acclaim where everyone is "famous for 15 minutes" this modest approach to life has often been misunderstood and freemasonry has been accused of being a secret society.
 It wasn't and isn't!